 Once the invoice and all costs are clear to you, you will be required to make a full payment before the supplier can start your order.
 Remember suppliers do not always have goods readily available.
 They only manufacture them once they confirm an order from a client.

 How to pay for goods on Alibaba

 Alibaba supports several payment modes.
 The primary method of payment is using Alibaba’s Trade Assurance.
-Trade assurance offers protection to buyers incase their order is not shipped or the products shipped don’t meet the buyer’s desired and agreed quality.
+Trade assurance offers protection to buyers incase their order is not shipped or the products shipped do not meet the buyer’s desired or agreed quality.
 With Trade Assurance, you can make a payment using Telegraphic Transfer (T/T) or credit card.
-Telegraphic transfer is and ancient system of money transfer.
+Telegraphic transfer is an ancient system of money transfer.
 It is the same as Bank Transfer or Wire Transfer.
 Learn more about using Trade Assurance on Alibaba here.

 Another option to make payment is by use of Secure Payment.
 With this method, your payment is held in escrow third party, Alipay, which is a member of Alibaba Group.
 The payment is only released to the seller once you confirm you have successfully received you goods and they are exactly as advertised.

 There’s also an option to pay for your order using PayPal.
 This is the simplest payment method Ugandans can use to make payments online but it is the least secure as compared to the above mentioned methods.

 Under no circumstances should you ever risk making a payment using unsecure methods like Wire Transfer (direct bank transfer), Moneygram or Western Union.
 These methods are accepted on Alibaba but they are mostly used by scammers.
 You get no protection using these payment modes as the risk of fraudulent suppliers vanishing after receiving your payment is too high.